Matthew Perry, ‘Friends’ star, dead at 54 - KTVZ

 The quirky role earned him a Primetime Emmy nomination in 2002.
 He also enjoyed four other nominations for the prestigious TV acting award, including two for his turn as Joe Quincy on “The West Wing.”

 (“Friends” was a production of Warner Bros.
-Television, which is owned by CNN’s parent company, Waner Bros.
+Television, which is owned by CNN’s parent company, Warner Bros.
 Discovery.)

 On “Friends,” Perry starred alongside Courteney Cox, Matt LeBlanc, David Schwimmer, Jennifer Aniston and Lisa Kudrow in the comedy about a tight knit group of friends living in New York City.